 Refinance But Leave Your Payment the Same

-Refinancing a higher-rate mortgage into a lower-rate mortgage generally results in lower monthly payments after all, the lower the interest rate, the lower the payment.
-Many homeowners refinance in order to take advantage of lower rates, freeing up cash for other purposes.
+Refinancing a higher-rate mortgage into a lower-rate mortgage generally results in lower monthly payments – after all, the lower the interest rate, the lower the payment.
+Many homeowners refinance to take advantage of lower rates, freeing up cash for other purposes.
 But if you can afford to, consider refinancing but sending in the same amount for your monthly payment.
 You’ll build equity faster and pay off your mortgage more quickly.

-For example, say refinancing results in a monthly payment drops from $1,200 per month to $1,100 per month.
-Make a payment of $1,200, and specify that the additional $100 should be used to pay off your principal balance.
-Each year you’ll reduce your balance by $1,200 that way you’ll build equity more quickly and shorten the overall term of your loan.
+For example, say refinancing results in a monthly payment dropping from $1,200 per month to $1,100 per month.
+Make a payment of $1,200 and specify that the additional $100 should be used to pay off your principal balance.
+Each year you’ll reduce your balance by $1,200 – that way you’ll build equity more quickly and shorten the overall term of your loan.
 Say your original loan is for $200,000 at 6%; sending an additional $100 per month will allow you to pay off your loan in less than 25 years.